greglarkin/courseware-lms-content/courses/published/getting_started_with_hiera.md

 more secure than using the hostname since a compromised node could report a false hostname but can't fake another node's certificate.

-In order to keep all those yaml files from cluttering up our hieradata folder, we'll put them in a subfolder called "nodes" and add that level to the top of our hierarchy in hiera.yaml:
+In order to keep all those YAML files from cluttering up our hieradata folder, we'll put them in a subfolder called "nodes" and add that level to the top of our hierarchy in hiera.yaml: